 “Jesus isn’t fickle.
 He doesn’t change His mind from one day to another.
 He’s constant, and if you’ll press in to Him, He can cause you to be that way, too.” –Gloria Copeland

-Secret No. 3: Believe You Receive When You Pray
+Prayer Secret No. 1: Believe You Receive When You Pray

 “You can pray for anything, and if you believe that you’ve received it, it will be yours.” –Mark 11:24